Skip to content

 role yes One of "system", "user", "assistant", "tool".
 Discriminator.

-content conditional (see below) Text content of the message, OR — for user role only — a non-empty ordered sequence of content blocks per §3.1.
+content conditional (see below) Text content of the message, OR a non-empty ordered sequence of content blocks per §3.1. user messages MAY carry text or image blocks; assistant messages MAY carry text, thinking, and redacted-thinking blocks (per the per-role constraints below).

 tool_calls only on assistant Ordered list of ToolCall records the model is requesting.